sithid/codeyou-devops-aws-homework-assignment-6-cicd-advanced/README.md

            ruby-version: '3.1'
      ```

+   **Step 2: Setup Depdencies**
+   - Add a step that installs the dependencies for your Ruby project.
+   - **Hint:** Most often this is done using the `bundle` tool to install Gems.
+Some docs exist at [Gem Installation Guide](./Docs/Gem-Installation-Guide.md)

-   **Step 2: Linting and Styling**
+   **Step 3: Linting and Styling**
    - Add a step to check for code styling and linting using `rubocop`.
    - **Hint:** Refer to the [docs here for how RuboCop is used](./Docs/Using-Rubocop.md).

    **Step 3: Vulnerability Checks**
-   - Dependency Vulnerabilities: Use `bundler-audit` to check for dependency vulnerabilities
+   - Use `bundler-audit` to check for dependency vulnerabilities.
    - Be sure to update `bundler-audit`'s database of vulnerabilities before doing the check.
    - **Hint**: Note that it will check your Gemfile (dependencies).
-There's only one Gem that specifies a version to install, the other Gems will be installed to the latest compatible version, i.e. if `sinatra` is specified at version 1 and depends on `rack` and `rack`'s version isn't specified then rack will be installed to the version most compatible with `sinatra`.
+There's only one Gem that specifies a version to install, the other Gems will be installed to the latest compatible version, i.e. if `sinatra` is specified at version 1 and depends on `rack` and `rack`'s version isn't specified then rack will be installed to the latest version most compatible with `sinatra`.
    - **Hint**: If you encounter high numbers of vulnerabilities then you may only need to change one of the dependencies.

    **Step 4: Unit Tests**